Learn about actual and potential costs

 Where can I purchase ?

-The issue tracking software market has low market share concentration, with the top four vendors controlling less than 30.0% of market revenue in 2020.
+The issue tracking software market has a low market share concentration, with the top four vendors controlling less than 30.0% of market revenue in 2021.
 Additionally, open-source software generates no revenue but accounts for about half of all issue tracking software usage.
-The wide availability of free options helps to prevent...
+The wide availability of free options helps to...
 Subscribe to learn more.